Foam Insulation

 • Adds structural strength.

-• Closed cell structure stops air leakage and inhibits air infiltration.
+• Foam's closed cell structure stops air leakage and inhibits air infiltration.

 • Inhibits insect penetration.